muldis/Muldis_Personal_Portfolio/Muldis_Application_Inventory_WEBAPP_CRA/docs/Local.md

 ## Running the Server

-To start the MULDIS-APPINV-WEBAPP-REACT server, in a shell session, first `cd` into the `Muldis_Application_Inventory_WEBAPP_React` folder and run either of the following commands, adjusting for your choices of host or port:
+To start the MULDIS-APPINV-WEBAPP-CRA server, in a shell session, first `cd` into the `Muldis_Application_Inventory_WEBAPP_CRA` folder and run either of the following commands, adjusting for your choices of host or port: